jestjs/jest/docs/Configuration.md

 This option allows the use of a custom global setup module which exports an async function that is triggered once before all test suites.
 This function gets Jest's `globalConfig` object as a parameter.

-The global variables that are configured through `global` object can be read only in `globalTeardown`.
+The global variables that are configured through `global` object can be read in `globalTeardown` only.

 ```js
 // setup.js